ozziehassel/TarpOS/docs.md

 - <b>readfile</b> - Returns contents of specified file - `reafile FILENAME ENCODING FLAG`
 - <b>requestrestart</b> - Asks user if they would like reboot - `requestreboot`
 - <b>setsettings</b> - Sets system settings and reboots- `setsettings DEFAULTWINDOWHEIGHT DEFAULTWINDOWWIDTH GLOBALFONT`
+- <b>github install</b> - Downloads an app from a GitHub repository.
+The GitHub repository can be for a TarpOS app, but some normal non-TarpOS web apps will also work. - `github install USERNAME REPOSITORYNAME BRANCHNAME`

 ## Creating a Program
 Creating a TarpOS program is easy.
 To get started, create a folder in the `/Programs/` directory.
 Make sure to name your folder after the program.
 Next, add/create the following files in your new folder.